OmarMansour22/Route-Task/README.md

 ## 🚀 Project Overview

-**Route Task** is a modern and responsive web application showcasing UI design, form validation, routing, API integration, and animations using React and Vite.
+**Route Task** is a modern and responsive web application showcasing UI design, routing, API integration, and animations using React and Vite.
 The project demonstrates clean, modular frontend practices with Tailwind CSS and essential UI libraries.

 It was created as part of a frontend development task to highlight practical skills in building interactive, scalable interfaces and deploying to GitHub Pages.